Summer Solstice

 The whole of nature rejoices in summer’s longer days, especially the swallows who are the true harbingers of the season.
 Foxgloves bow their faces to avoid the heat, while yellow rattle make wildflower meadows of green pastures, and agrimony offers itself as sweet incense to thank the gods for the glory of summer.
 (From: Portals into Deep Imagination)

-This exploration considers the possible meaning of this time of year for the Celts and their Summer Solstice and Midsummer practices.
-Too, the workshop explores the themes of growth and fertility, our inner fire, factors which restrict growth (the Wicker Man/Woman within), and transience.
-Practices linked to these themes will take you on your own into nature for gentle explorations, and time will be given in the group to reflect on your experiences.
+The Summer Solstice sits midway between two Celtic festivals of fire, Beltane (1 May) and Lughnasadh (1 August).
+This exploration will consider the possible meaning of this time of year for the Celts and their Summer Solstice and Midsummer practices, and its relevance to us for today.
+Themes for reflection will include growth, fertility, inner fire, and factors which restrict growth (the Wicker Man/Woman within).
+We will also reflect on the meaning of transience and turning-point.
+Practices linked to these themes will take you on your own into nature for gentle explorations, and time in the group will allow you to reflect on your experiences, and the meaning of the Summer Solstice for you.

 Venue: Northumberland.